 Go wine tasting

-In recent years the vineyards of the Southern Highlands have been attracting attention.
-This is one of Australia’s exciting new wine regions.
-More than 60 wineries produce cool climate wines such as pinot noir and pinot gris.
+In recent years the vineyards of the Southern Highlands have been attracting attention as one of Australia’s exciting new wine regions.
+More than 60 wineries produce cool-climate wines such as pinot noir and pinot gris.
 Among the most acclaimed is Artemis, which produces highly awarded wines such as the Close Vine pinot noir.
 Also worth a visit is Centennial Vineyards, which makes a dazzling selection of about 30 different wines.
 Try some of its sparkling wines, such as the citrus-tinged sparkling pinot chardonnay, or the toasty blanc de blancs.